13 Power Moves Examples to Dominate Anyone

 They think like they are owed power, and that it’s actually fair for people to wait for them.

-Guys who “met her parents” know that there is always a certain power tug-of-war between husbands and fathers-in-law.
+Guys who “met her parents” instinctively feel the tension between husbands and fathers-in-law.

 If the two meet before marriage, the father-in-law can:

-On the other hand, the groom-to-be wants to be liked by the family, which can put him in a subservient frame of mind that gives all his power away.
+On the other hand, the boyfriend seeks the family’s approval, which can put him in a subservient frame of mind and give away power.

-In this example, De Niro displays his power with lots of verbal signals of power.
+In this example, De Niro goes for verbal signals of power.

 And caps it all off with the “contradict power move”: